Chargebacks – Additions to the Common Expenses Payable for an Owner’s Unit

 If after consulting with your condo board/condo manager you believe that the chargeback is inappropriate or not permissible under the Condo Act, you may wish to consider the following:

 - The Condominium Authority Tribunal (CAT) may be a useful resource to help resolve conflicts involving chargebacks.
-Both owners and condominium corporations can file an application with the CAT for the resolution of a dispute about indemnification or compensation in relation to a pets, parking, vehicle or storage issue.
+Both owners and condominium corporations can file an application with the CAT for the resolution of a dispute about indemnification or compensation in relation to a pets, parking, odour, noise, vibration, light, smoke and vapour, vehicle or storage issue.

 - Example Scenario: A condominium corporation has incurred costs in seeking compliance by an owner with the condominium corporation’s rules regarding pets.
 The condominium corporation claims that the owner owes the condominium corporation an amount under the condominium corporation’s indemnification provision.
 In this case, both the condominium corporation and the owner could file an application with the CAT regarding those costs (e.g., the owner could file an application disputing the amounts, and the condominium corporation seeking an order requiring them to be paid).